shishupalsahu/RateMyStore/README.md

 Create your .env file:
 Create a file named .env in the backend folder.
-Add your MongoDB connection string and a JWT secret:
+Add your MySql connection string and a JWT secret:

-MONGO_URI=your_mongodb_connection_string
+MySql_URI=your_MySql_connection_string
 JWT_SECRET=your_super_secret_key
 PORT=5000